zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 |ecs.gn4-c8g1.4xlarge|16|60.0|N/A|2 \* NVIDIA M40|5.0|500|1|8|
 |ecs.gn4.14xlarge|56|96.0|N/A|2 \* NVIDIA M40|10.0|1,200|4|8|

-**Note:**

--   For more information, see [Create a gn4 or a gn5 instance](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a GPU Compute instance.md#).
+**Note:** For more information, see [Create a compute optimized instance with GPUs](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md#).
--   You can change the configurations of a gn4 instance within the gn4 family.

 Click [here](#) to view other instance type families.